iadcock/autosig/replit.md

 The bot is built around a modular architecture with distinct components for scraping, parsing, risk management, execution, and logging.
 - **Alert Scraping**: Uses Playwright with system Chromium to fetch JavaScript-rendered alerts from Whop.
 - **Signal Processing**: Employs regex-based parsing to convert raw alerts into `ParsedSignal` objects, followed by conversion to broker-agnostic `TradeIntent` objects.
 - **Risk Management**: Implements configurable risk limits (e.g., max contracts per trade, daily risk percentage) and pre-flight safety checks (completeness, supported assets, DTE guard, deduplication) before execution.
+Features a **Risk Mode** system (CONSERVATIVE/BALANCED/AGGRESSIVE) that controls which trade types are allowed and enforces risk caps.
 - **Execution System**: Features a broker-agnostic `TradeIntent` and `ExecutionResult` model.
 It routes trades based on `execution_mode` (PAPER, LIVE, HISTORICAL) to dedicated executors (`PaperExecutor`, `TradierExecutor`, `HistoricalExecutor`).
 - **Position Tracking**: Maintains a JSONL-backed store for tracking paper trading positions, including opening and closing of trades.
 - **Idempotency**: Prevents duplicate executions of signals using a JSONL-backed deduplication store.